ens-emily/ensembl-docs/annotation/gene_names.md

 ## Transcript numbering

 Each transcript is named using the gene name, followed by a number.
-If the number starts with '0', eg 001, 002, etc, this is a merged or manually curated transcript from Havana/Vega.
-If the number starts with '2', such as 200, 201, etc, this is an automatically annotated transcript from Ensembl.
-This does not take the place of the Ensembl gene ID, ENSG..., which is stable from release to release, and has not changed.
+This does not take the place of the Ensembl gene ID, ENSG..., which is stable from release to release, and does not change.